-The Markets in Which We Operate Are Highly Competitive and Have Many More Established Competitors.
+THE MARKETS IN WHICH WE OPERATE ARE HIGHLY COMPETITIVE AND HAVE MANY MORE ESTABLISHED COMPETITORS.
 We compete with numerous other companies in our target markets and we expect such competition to increase due to technological advancements, industry consolidations and reduced barriers to entry.
 Increased competition is likely to result in price reductions, reduced gross margins and loss of market share, any of which could seriously harm our business, financial condition and results of operations.
 Many of our competitors have far greater name recognition and greater financial, technological, marketing and customer service resources than we do.
 This may allow them to respond more quickly to new or emerging technologies and changes in customer requirements.
 It may also allow them to devote greater resources to the development, promotion, sale and support of their products than we can.
 Recent consolidations of end users, distributors and manufacturers in our target markets have exacerbated this problem.
 As a result of the foregoing factors, we may not be able to compete effectively in our target markets and competitive pressures could adversely affect our business, financial condition and results of operations.

-We Cannot Be Certain of Our Ability to Attract and Retain Key Personnel and We Do Not Have Employment Agreements with Any Key Personnel.
-Due to the specialized nature of our business, we are highly dependent on the continued service of our executive officers and other key management, engineering and technical personnel, particularly Joel Slutzky, our Chief Executive Officer and Chairman of the Board, and Gregory A. Miner, our Chief Operating Officer and Chief Financial Officer.
+WE CANNOT BE CERTAIN OF OUR ABILITY TO ATTRACT AND RETAIN KEY PERSONNEL AND WE DO NOT HAVE EMPLOYMENT AGREEMENTS WITH ANY KEY PERSONNEL.
+Due to the specialized nature of our business, we are highly dependent on the continued service of our executive officers and other key management, engineering and technical personnel, particularly Joel Slutzky, our Chief

+Executive Officer and Chairman of the Board, and Gregory A. Miner, our Chief Operating Officer and Chief Financial Officer.
 We do not have any employment contracts with any of our four officers or key employees.
-The loss of any of these persons would seriously harm our development and marketing efforts, and would adversely affect our business.
+Mr. Slutzky has announced a phased succession plan for Odetics, pursuant to which he would turn over his Chief Executive Officer position to Mr. Miner.
+Mr. Slutzky's retirement or the loss of any of our key personnel could seriously harm our development and marketing efforts, and could adversely affect our business.
 Our success will also depend in large part upon our ability to continue to attract, retain and motivate qualified engineering and other highly skilled technical personnel.
 Competition for employees, particularly development engineers, is intense.
 We may not be able to continue to attract and retain sufficient numbers of such highly skilled employees.
 Our inability to attract and retain additional key employees or the loss of one or more of our current key employees could adversely affect upon our business, financial condition and results of operations.

-We May Not be Able to Adequately Protect or Enforce Our Intellectual Property Rights.
+WE MAY NOT BE ABLE TO ADEQUATELY PROTECT OR ENFORCE OUR INTELLECTUAL PROPERTY RIGHTS.
 If we are not able to adequately protect or enforce the proprietary aspects of our technology, competitors could be able to access our proprietary technology and our business, financial condition and results of operations will likely be seriously harmed.
 We currently attempt to protect our technology through a combination of patent, copyright, trademark and trade secret laws, employee and third party nondisclosure agreements and similar means.
 Despite our efforts, other parties may attempt to disclose, obtain or use our technologies or solutions.
 Our competitors may also be able to independently develop products that are substantially equivalent or superior to our products or design around our patents.
 In addition, the laws of some foreign countries do not protect our proprietary rights as fully as do the laws of the United States.
 As a result, we may not be able to protect our proprietary rights adequately in the United States or abroad.